�2500 'Golden Hello' Payment

 We know how important a work life balance is & we are open to flexible working.
 There is an expectation to work unsocial hours & to meet the needs of the service, but we welcome & consider applications for part time working & condensed hours.

 Parklands Hospital is comprised of five separate mental health wards, including two acute-admission wards, a PICU, & two Older People's Mental Health wards as well as a Community Crisis Team & Psychiatric Liaison Team.
 Basingstoke is within easy reach of London, & the hospital is located close to excellent road & rail networks.
 Free parking is available on site.Main duties of the job

-The post holder will be required to contribute where required to the provision of a 24 hour, seven day acute inpatient service.
+Contribute to the provision of a 24 hour, seven day inpatient service.

 You will work as an active member of the wider unit team, taking lead responsibility for a key project/ subject matter.

 You will be required to prioritise attendance at all training, attend supervision and apply reflective practice continuously to enable learning needs to be identified and met.About us